25 Small, Interesting Cultural Differences Between France and the USA

 French people will also generally cross the road at a crosswalk with a red light when the coast is clear, and not wait for the green light.

-This of course is subject to some nuance – crosswalks at large boulevards are generally respected, and you must be extremely careful of both cars and bikes that may be approaching.
+This, of course, is subject to some nuance – crosswalks at large boulevards are generally respected, and you must be extremely careful of both cars and bikes that may be approaching.

 But overall, very little care is given to strictly following the lighted crosswalk signs.